 7. Use relevant tools to generate native advertising

 Just as in any other form of native advertising, some agencies have come up with apps that can instantly create native ads for different platforms.
-Sharethrough has the Native Advertising Generators can instantly convert your YouTube video, URL (Universal Resource Locator) to place ads on mobile, desktop and laptop.
+Sharethrough has the Native Advertising Generators can instantly convert your YouTube video, URL (Universal Resource Locator) to place ads on mobile, desktop, and laptop.

 8. Optimization and analysis of results

-The native advertising is a collaborative venture between the publisher and the marketer.
+It is a collaborative venture between the publisher and the marketer.
 The number of impressions created may depend on the quality of the headline and hence it has to be worked out with the publisher.
 The number of clicks is dependent on the quality of the text and data-if the story is not performing well, it’s good to suggest changes to be made.
 If the headline and text or video is good enough but sales conversion is not taking place, have a look at your landing page.
 It may not be user-friendly, some elements may be missing.
 Even the landing page should have a great headline, as it is a continuation of the native ad.
 Keep text to the minimum (say 100 words), the form to be filled should be above the fold, offer or value for buying should be clearly be stated, submit button text should be appealing, have a link to the privacy clause.
 Having a visual on the landing page enhances the appeal.